-- The Gifted and Talented Mentorship program is an innovative course, which serves a small number of students who have developed an authentic research question. - Enrolled Gifted and Talented students may submit an application during their 11th grade year for consideration for the senior cohort of students. - Students explore complex thought, expand critical thinking, consider novel problem solving strategies, engage in original research, and project development while working alongside a professional mentor. - Classes and mentoring occur outside of the school day and students must have transportation to the Educational Complex and their accepted mentorship site.
+- The Gifted and Talented Mentorship program is an innovative course, which serves a small number of students who have developed an authentic research question. - Enrolled Gifted and Talented students may apply during their 11th grade year for consideration for the senior cohort of students. - Students explore complex thought, expand critical thinking, consider novel problemsolving strategies, engage in original research, and project development while working alongside a professional mentor. - Classes and mentoring occur outside of the school day and students must have transportation to the designated classroom site and their accepted mentorship site.